raystack/raccoon/docs/docs/concepts/structure.md

 ### Request, Response, and Events Proto

-Raccoon depends on [Proton](https://github.com/odpf/proton/tree/main/odpf/raccoon) repository.
-Proton is a repository to store all ODPF Protobuf files.
+Raccoon depends on [Proton](https://github.com/goto/proton/tree/main/goto/raccoon) repository.
+Proton is a repository to store all gotocompany Protobuf files.
 Code to serde the request and response are generated using Protobuf.
 You can check how the code is generated on `Makefile`.